Emerging Leaders Program

 1. Mentor-Mentee Partnerships are formed

-Each Twinning partnership is required to report on their experience, outputs and the outcomes of the mentoring program at the end of the Program.
-Each pair presents a written (and optional video) account describing the outcomes of the Waterway Management Twinning Program, with regards to both professional development and the ongoing legacy of the Program on their river restoration approach.
+Each mentee-mentor partnership is required to report on their experience, outputs and the outcomes of the mentoring program at the end of the Program.
+Each pair presents a written (and optional video) account describing the outcomes of the Waterway Management Emerging Leaders Program, with regards to both professional development and the ongoing legacy of the Program on their river restoration approach.

 2. Three whole-group sessions are run by Program Coordinators